ryancfelts/Project1/README.md

 Proposal for Project1 :

-The project involves comparing the performance of the top 4 market cap stocks in the S &P 500 list and comparing the past 12 month performance with the SPY (index)
+The project involves comparing the performance of the top 10 market cap stocks in the FINTECH domain and comparing the past 12 month performance with the SPY (index)

-The tools we use :
+The tools we used :
-alpaca api to get the data of the past 12 months    2. pandas   3. python  4.plotting libraries : maxplot, hvplot, sns, plotly , plotly express, dash gallery, Kaggle
+1. alpaca api to get the data of the past 12 months    2. pandas   3. python  4.plotting libraries : maxplot, hvplot, sns, plotly , plotly express, dash gallery, Kaggle

 ## Finding Data